Atopic dermatitis: Introduction

 Atopic dermatitis: Treatments

 Atopic dermatitis is a chronic condition that is not curable.
 However, with a well integrated, medically monitored plan of care, symptoms can be effectively controlled, and people with atopic dermatitis can lead active, comfortable lives.
-A good treatment plan is individualized to a person's medical history, severity of atopic dermatitis, the ...more treatments »
+A good treatment plan is individualized to a person's medical history, severity of atopic dermatitis, the specific environmental ...more treatments »

 Atopic dermatitis: Misdiagnosis